 Benefits of Terpenes in the cannabis plant

 Many of the strains of cannabis that are creating abuzz in the market are doing it because of the medicinal value provided by the terpenes in CBD.
-These terpenes can have lots of benefits that are especially related to medicine.
 There are around 11 different terpenes that are found in the many different strains of the cannabis plant.
 Here we are going reproduce best known of these terpenes and their related benefits:

 It has a musky and an earthy taste with a fruity tinge in the end result of the flavor.
-It is a very power anti-inflammatory, which acts as a sedative and relaxes muscles.
-This can induce the couch-lock feeling that the strain indica is known for and according to the International Hemp Association, most strains contain a high level of this terpene.
+It can induce the couch-lock feeling that the strain indica is known for and according to the International Hemp Association, most strains contain a high level of this terpene.

 It is a flowery terpene that can also be found in the chamomile.
 It has been known to heal wounds and fight inflammation.
 Oracle is a good example of a strain high in alpha-bisabolol.